MohamedMesto/Love-CrossWords/README.md

 ## Site Structure

-Love Your Body (Fasting Treatment) consists of 6 page website with 5 pages that the user can navigate between via the navigation bar.
+Love Cross Words (Fasting Treatment) consists of 6 page website with 5 pages that the user can navigate between via the navigation bar.
 The Home page is the default loading page.
 The Logo is centered and is also linked to the Home Page.
 On the right hand site of the logo are five navigation links of [Home](index.html) , [Fasting Steps](fasting.html) ,[Fasting World](fasting_world.html) , [Join us](join_us.html) and [Fasting books](books.html).

 ## Design Choices